Updated: July 17, 2020

 Feeling anxious?
 Not sleeping well?
-Feeling hopeless?
 Mis-using substances?
 Experiencing strained relationships?
 Give our Warm Line a call at 303-280-6602.
-Mental health professionals are available to talk, listen, lend support and facilitate referrals to other programs that can help build your coping skills and bolster resiliency.
+Mental health professionals are available to talk, listen, lend support and facilitate referrals to other programs that can help bolster your coping skills and build resiliency.

 The Warm Line is not intended for crisis intervention.
 Anyone feeling unsafe or suicidal should call Colorado Crisis Services at 1-844-493-8255, text 38255, or visit the Behavioral Health Urgent Care Center at 2551 W. 84th Avenue in Westminster.
 Therapists and peer specialists are standing by to provide you and your family with compassion, support and helpful resources.

-Community Reach Center's COVID-19 Heroes Program is designed specifically to serve healthcare workers during the pandemic.
-Any healthcare worker who lives or works in Adams or Broomfield counties can receive up to six counseling sessions free of charge.
-After initial evaluation, counseling sessions will be provided via telehealth.
+Community Reach Center's COVID-19 Heroes Program is FREE service designed to support healthcare workers during the pandemic.
+Any healthcare worker who lives or works in Adams or Broomfield counties can receive up to six counseling sessions via telehealth or in person.

-People with concerns about flu-like symptoms may call the Colorado Department of Public Health and Environment C-HELP line at 303-389-1687 or 1-877-462-2911, for answers in many languages and for screening options.
-To obtain the latest information about COVID-19, please visit www.cdc.gov.
+People with concerns about COVID-19 may call the Colorado Department of Public Health and Environment C-HELP Line at 303-389-1687 or 1-877-462-2911, for answers in many languages and for screening options.
+Visit www.cdc.gov to obtain the latest information about COVID-19.

 We're here for you.
 We'll get through this together.